“But if you do not do what is right, sin is crouching at your door; it desires to have you, but you must rule over it.”

 “So Matt, you’re saying that we don’t ever sin?
 How dare you!
 We sin all the time!”

-“No, I’m not saying that we don’t commit sins–Christians sin, a lot.
-I’m saying our spirits are perfect and do not have the ability to sin.
-The flesh?
-Yes.
-The unrenewed parts of our thinking?
-Yes.
-But not us.
-Not our spirits.
-Spirits are what we are.”
+“No, I’m not saying that we don’t commit sins.
+Christians sin, a lot.
+I’m saying our spirits are perfect and have a sinless nature because we have God’s nature.”

 If you want to upset a legalist, tell them they are completely forgiven for all time.
 I’m not saying try to upset them, I’m saying they will become upset.
 As for you, always be prepared to give an answer for the hope you have, but do so with gentleness and respect.
 Let all of your conversations be seasoned with grace (see 1 Peter 3:15, Colossians 4:6).